-10 "Children's literature," in Turkmen edebiyatynyn taryhy VI.2 [The History of Turkmen literature], (Ashgabat: n.p., 1984): 123-28.
+10 "Çagalaň edebiýaty" [Children's literature], in Turkmen edebiýatynyň taryhy VI.2 [The History of Turkmen literature], (Ashgabat: n.p., 1984): 123-28.

 Who exactly was understood to be the target audience of children's literature is uncertain because of a combination of reasons.
-It is reasonable to be skeptical of the press's claim that in 1940 out of a thousand people, 800 were literate.13 The changes of the alphabet in Soviet Turkmenistan from Arabic to Latin in 1928 and then to Cyrillic in 1940 obstructed the liquidation of illiteracy.14 In the same year, the Turkmen state publishing house used schooling categories in allocating books from the 1940 publication plan for children's literature.15 Thus, out of 92 books planned for publication, it assigned 21 for pre-school children, 45 for the libraries of elementary schools, and 26 for the libraries of middle schools.16 The allocation, though, could not have reflected the actual state of schooling in the republic.
-Universal primary education in Turkmenistan was expected to be introduced
+It is reasonable to be skeptical of the press's claim that in 1940 out of a thousand people, 800 were literate.13 The changes of the alphabet in Soviet Turkmenistan from Arabic to Latin in 1928 and then to Cyrillic in 1940 obstructed the liquidation of illiteracy.14 In the same year, the Turkmen state publishing house used schooling categories in allocating books from the 1940 publication plan for children's literature.15 Thus, out of 92 books planned for publication, it assigned 21 for pre-school children, 45 for the libraries of elementary schools, and 26 for the libraries of middle schools.16 The allocation, though, could not have reflected the actual state of schooling in

-13 "Yash osdurimlere laiykly eserler berelin" [Let's give the growing generation appropriate stories], Yash Kommunist, 30 Jan.
+13 "Ýash ösdürimlere laýykly eserler bereliň" [Let's give the growing generation appropriate stories], Ýash Kommunist, 30 Jan.
 1940.